 Finally, recent scientific and technological advances have drastically increased the amounts of data available to stakeholders in the scientific and public policy sectors.
 Harnessed in the right way this data can be used to generate increasingly analytic and reactive solutions to environmental issues.
 The recently released Global Forest Watch platform provides an example of this and in this case demonstrates how these advances can increase transparency and therefore the effectiveness of interventions to address deforestation.
 Global Forest Watch incorporates crowd-sourced data, satellite technology, open access data and cloud computing to provide a near-real time monitoring and alert system for the world’s forests, increasing understanding of global patterns of deforestation.

 This assessment has been carried out following the methodology developed for the Forest 500 project, available here.
+Please see our disclaimer applicable to all information contained within this site and our citation guidance for advice on how to cite data presented here or elsewhere on this site.

 Please contact us with any concerns or feedback about this or other assessments included in the Forest 500.